noelvissers/esp32-smart-clock/README.md

 - [PlatformIO for VSCode](https://platformio.org/install/ide?install=vscode)
 - [Tutorial for using PlatformIO with ESP32](https://docs.platformio.org/en/latest/tutorials/espressif32/arduino_debugging_unit_testing.html)
 ### Libraries
 - Libraries are automatically downloaded when building the project.
-They are defined in `platformio.ini`
+They are defined in `platformio.ini`.
 ### Documentation
 - //how to connect via portal etc
 - //valid inputs for portal